jeffkala/workshop-implementing-cicd-documentation/Lab_4_Source_Code_Checks/README.md

   - "lab-4-pytest"
 ```

-You will finally see the `include:` section which is where we can add additonal gitlab-ci files.
+You will finally see the `include:` section which is where we can add additional gitlab-ci files.
 We will add more files to this section throughout labs 5 and 6.

 ```yml
 include: